Open a project

 Open a project from the file system

-You can open a project from the file system in various ways depending on your computer's operating system and your personal preferences.
-The following list provides some options:
+You can open a project from the file system in the following ways:.

-• If there is a project you work with frequently, create a shortcut to the project or project package file and place the shortcut on your computer's desktop.
+• Create a shortcut to a project or project package and place the shortcut on your computer's desktop.
 Double-click the shortcut to start ArcGIS Pro and open the project.

 If ArcGIS Pro is already running, the current project remains open and the selected project opens in a new instance of ArcGIS Pro.

-You can also open some other file types created with ArcGIS Pro from the file system, including the following:
+You can also open some other ArcGIS Pro file types from the file system, including the following:

 • Map files (.mapx)